Staying Connected in a Year of Transition

 Clients need legal services, and lawyers must make it clear that they’re available in order to secure new clients for their firms now and into 2021.
 The key, as always, is product-market fit.
 Connecting with clients and what they truly need is key to success.

 Develop deep empathy for your clients’ current mindset and where they’re at.
 This doesn’t need to be difficult, and will in fact better serve your firm too.
 The key is using the right technology to create new connections with clients and meet them where they want to be served.

-Make sure your law firm is discoverable online, through your website and online listings like Google My Business, and make it easy for worried clients facing a legal issue to quickly book a consultation via streamlined online scheduling.
+Make sure your law firm is discoverable online, through your website and online listings, and make it easy for worried clients facing a legal issue to quickly book a consultation via streamlined online scheduling.
 Clear and succinct communication at this stage of the client journey is imperative for being found, being hired, and building trust with clients who now need to operate in an online environment.

 And, consider that to better connect with and attract more clients, your firm may have to reimagine the way it bills clients and collects payments.
 According to our COVID-19 Impact Research, 61% of surveyed consumers said they could not afford to deal with a legal issue.
 This certainly makes sense amidst the struggles of a global pandemic, especially considering that, in 2018, the Federal Reserve found that 39% of Americans would not have the funds available to pay for an unexpected $400 expense.
 Offering payment plans would certainly help solve this issue, but while 72% of consumers want to pay their law firms this way, just 53% of law firms offer payment plans in comparison.
 Law firms willing to adapt and offer this alternative payment method stand to connect with a huge subset of clients and capture a substantial market opportunity.